dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/scaling-aspnet-apps/scaling-aspnet-apps.md

 Navigate to the `/tutorials/scalable-razor-apps/start` folder and double select the `ScalableRazor.csproj` file to open the project in Visual Studio.

 The sample app uses a search form to browse GitHub repositories by name.
 The form relies on the built-in ASP.NET Core data protection services to handle anti-forgery concerns.
-By default, when the app scales horizontally on Container Apps, the data protection service will throw an exception.
+By default, when the app scales horizontally on Container Apps, the data protection service throws an exception.
 You'll explore and solve this issue in the steps ahead.

 #### Test the app